kamilrybacki/GitMe/README.md

 ## Configuration

-The configuration of the `GitMeRunner` class is done through the `dictionary which schema is defined in the [`config.py`](./gitme/config.py) file and can be passed as a parameter to the class constructor.
+The configuration of the `GitMeRunner` class is done through the dictionary which schema is defined in the [`config.py`](./gitme/config.py) file and can be passed as a parameter to the class constructor.

 ### Schema details

-For full details on the configuration schema, please refer to the [`config.json`](./config.schema.json) file.
+For full details on the configuration schema, please refer to the [`config.schema.json`](./config.schema.json) file.

 Below is a brief overview of the configuration options: